-The consolidated financial statements of the Company and its subsidiaries (hereinafter the "Group") have been prepared in accordance with International Financial Reporting Standards (hereinafter "IFRS") from the fiscal year ended March 31, 2020, pursuant to the provisions under Article 120, Paragraph 1 of the Rules of Corporate Accounting.
+The consolidated financial statements of the Company and its subsidiaries (hereinafter the "Group") have been prepared in accordance with International Financial Reporting Standards (hereinafter "IFRS") pursuant to the provisions under Article 120, Paragraph 1 of the Rules of Corporate Accounting.
 Pursuant to the provisions of the second sentence of the above Paragraph, certain disclosure items required under IFRS are omitted.